AugustHuangMX/quartz/content/Property Law.md

 And

-Rules that allow ownership without possession havethe advantage of avoiding preemptive investment and the disadvantage of being costly to administer.
+Rules that allow ownership without possession have the advantage of avoiding preemptive investment and the disadvantage of being costly to administer.